yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/scopesensitivitylabels.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 A scopeSensitivityLabels describes a sensitivity level **ONLY** for the group.
 It allows you to protect sensitive organizational data.
 Learn about [sensitivity labels](/microsoft-365/compliance/sensitivity-labels)
+A scopeSensitivityLabels type describes a sensitivity level **ONLY** for the group.
+It allows you to protect sensitive organizational data based on sensitivity labels.
+This is an abstract base type and cannot be used directly.
+Instead, use one of the following derived types:
+* [allscopesensitivitylabels](allscopesensitivitylabels.md) for indicating all sensitivity labels are pre-approved
+* [enumeratedscopesensitivitylabels](enumeratedscopesensitivitylabels.md) for indicating that only the specified sensitivity labels have been pre-approved

 ## Properties
 |Property|Type|Description|